datastax/cql-proxy/README.md

       --heartbeat-interval=30s                            Interval between performing heartbeats to the cluster ($HEARTBEAT_INTERVAL)
       --idle-timeout=60s                                  Duration between successful heartbeats before a connection to the cluster is considered unresponsive and closed ($IDLE_TIMEOUT)
       --readiness-timeout=30s                             Duration the proxy is unable to connect to the backend cluster before it is considered not ready ($READINESS_TIMEOUT)
+      --idempotent-graph                                  If true it will treat all graph queries as idempotent by default and retry them automatically.
+It may be dangerous to retry some graph queries -- use with caution ($IDEMPOTENT_GRAPH).
       --num-conns=1                                       Number of connection to create to each node of the backend cluster ($NUM_CONNS)
       --rpc-address=STRING                                Address to advertise in the 'system.local' table for 'rpc_address'.
 It must be set if configuring peer proxies ($RPC_ADDRESS)
       --data-center=STRING                                Data center to use in system tables ($DATA_CENTER)